FAQ

 What are the cryptographic guarantees?

-Established standards at every layer: SHA-256 hash chain + Ed25519 signatures for the audit vault, HMAC-SHA256 for webhooks and API auth, RFC 9421 HTTP Message Signatures + Ed25519 for federation, X25519 ECDH + AES-256-GCM for encrypted criteria transfer, and RFC 8785 (JCS) for canonical form.
+Established standards at every layer: SHA-256 hash chain + Ed25519 signatures for the audit vault, HMAC-SHA256 for webhooks and API auth, RFC 9421-inspired HTTP message signatures + Ed25519 for federation, X25519 ECDH + AES-256-GCM for encrypted criteria transfer, and RFC 8785 (JCS) for canonical form.
 Your keys — AGLedger never generates or holds private key material.

-Mandates, receipts, and audit entries are stored in PostgreSQL.
-Storage scales linearly with the number of mandates.
-The append-only audit chain adds overhead per entry but is designed for standard PostgreSQL operational patterns — vacuuming, partitioning, and archival all work as expected.
+Records and chain entries live in PostgreSQL.
+Storage scales linearly with the number of records.
+The append-only chain adds overhead per entry but is designed for standard PostgreSQL operational patterns — vacuuming, partitioning, and archival all work as expected.

 How does AGLedger help with EU AI Act compliance?